-Our venture is called ‘Primo Poetica’, translation ‘First Poetry’, nodding to it being the first of its kind, illustrating its inception out of the first international football stadium ever built, ‘Hampden Park’, and demonstrating the ‘international themed’ mission to pass the ‘poetry of football’ around Europe.
+Our venture is called ‘Primo Poetica’, translation ‘First Poetry’, nodding to it being the first of its kind, illustrating its inception out of the first international football stadium ever built, ‘Hampden Park’, and demonstrating the ‘international themed’ mission to pass the ‘poetry of football’ around the world.

 So the ultimate question?
-Do you believe you have a football themed poem, which will strike a chord within the European family of countries?
+Do you believe you have a football themed poem, which will strike a chord with the world?

 We look forward to reading and publishing the best submissions!
 See the published submissions below.